Vertigo

 “I don’t care about me anymore.”

-Anyway, meet Kim’s wig head, on which Max Factor created her Vertigo wigs.
+On a parting note, meet Kim’s wig head, on which Max Factor created these Vertigo wigs.